-Use the Transform tool at the top of the Toolbar to manipulate layers.
+Use the Transform tool (see page 26) at the top of the Toolbar to manipulate layers.
 A layer may be repositioned, sized or rotated using the tool.
 When selected, transform handles will appear on the edges of the selected layer.
 You use these transform handles to manipulate the image.
 You can only transform one layer at a time.